StatCan/aaw-kubeflow-containers/.github/pull_request_template.md

 - [ ] Does VS Code open?
 - [ ] Can you install extensions?

+## Code review

+- [ ] Have you added the `auto-deploy` tag to your PR before your most recent push to this repo?
+This causes CI to build the image and push to our ACR, letting reviewers access the built image without having to create it themselves
+- [ ] Have you chosen a reviewer, attached them as a reviewer to this PR, and messaged them with the SHA-pinned image name for the final image to test (e.g. `k8scc01covidacr.azurecr.io/machine-learning-notebook-cpu:746d058e2f37e004da5ca483d121bfb9e0545f2b`)?

 ## Port/proxy

 Copy paste this into a python notebook: